-If appropriate, describe publically owned land or property located within the jurisdiction that may be used to address the needs identified in the plan
+If appropriate, describe publically owned land or property located within the jurisdiction that may be used to address the needs identified in the plan potential uses for these properties.

-The City of Hickory owns lots located within residential neighborhoods in the SE and SW sections of the City.
-The City will continue to investigate potential uses for these properties.
 The first two of these lots were developed into affordable single-family homes with the use of the Unifour Consortium's HOME Funds and funding from the NCHFA and the Western Piedmont Council of Governments for down payment assistance for prospective homeowners.
 This program was so successful that they City entered into a partnership with a local developer by selling them lots on which they will construct affordable housing with deed restrictions to maintain affordability to future home buyers.
 In October, 2022 these homes were sold to qualified low-moderate-income homeowners.
 In March of 2023 the City sold 10 additional lots to this developer in order to construct the next phase of the affordable housing with deed restrictions to maintain affordability to future home buyers.
-This allows the City to assist with affordable housing and infill development faster as the developer can construct up to10 houses at a time.
-There are approximately six additional lots available for the construction of affordable single-family homes with a potential phase III being planned for 2024.
+This allows the City to assist with affordable housing and infill development faster as the developer can construct up to 10 houses at a time.
+There are approximately six additional lots available for the construction of affordable single-family homes with phase III being planned for late 2024-early 2025.